Drum brake: Advantages

-Drum brakes are used in most heavy duty trucks, buses, some medium and light duty trucks, and a few cars, dirt bikes, and ATVs.
-Drum brakes are often applied to the rear wheels since most of the stopping force is generated by the front brakes of the vehicle and therefore the heat generated in the rear is significantly less.
+Drum brakes are used in most heavy duty trucks, buses, some medium and light duty trucks, and a few cars, dirt bikes, ATVs, and a few smaller recreational vehicles like electric scooters.
+Drum brakes are often applied to the rear wheels since most of the stopping force is generated by the front brakes of the vehicle, and therefore, the heat generated in the rear is significantly less.
 Drum brakes allow simple incorporation of a parking brake.

 Drum brakes are also occasionally fitted as the parking (and emergency) brake even when the rear wheels use disc brakes as the main brakes.
 Many rear disc braking systems use a parking brake in which the piston in the caliper is actuated by a cam or screw.
 This compresses the pads against the rotor.
 However, this type of system becomes much more complicated when the rear disc brakes use fixed, multi-piston calipers.
 In this situation, a small drum is usually fitted within or as part of the brake disc.
 This type of brake is also known as a banksia brake.

-In hybrid vehicle and electric vehicle applications, wear on braking systems is greatly reduced by energy recovering motor-generators (see regenerative braking), so some hybrid vehicles such as the GMC Yukon Hybrid, Toyota Prius (except the third generation) and Volkswagen ID.3 and ID.4 use drum brakes at the rear wheels.
+In hybrid and electric vehicle applications, wear on braking systems is greatly reduced by energy recovering motor–generators (see regenerative braking), so some hybrid vehicles such as the Toyota Prius (prior to the third generation) and Volkswagen ID.3 and ID.4 use drum brakes at the rear wheels.

 Disc brakes rely on pliability of caliper seals and slight runout to release pads, leading to drag, fuel mileage loss, and disc scoring.
 Drum brake return springs give more positive action and, adjusted correctly, often have less drag when released.
 It is however possible to design special seals that retract the piston on a disc brake.